Heidrun7/skiResortsWeb/README.md

 # Possible additions:
-- Choose day to compare all the resorts
+- Choose which day to compare all the resorts